From Zombos Closet

 and No Bubblegum

-I left graduate school with a degree in Forensic Psychology and a notion I could pursue a career probing the depths the human mind can sink through, assisting a criminal justice system burdened by such unsavory matters.
+I left graduate school with a MA in Forensic Psychology and a notion I could pursue a career probing the depths the human mind can sink through while assisting a criminal justice system burdened by many factors beyond simple policing and meting out justice.
 It would be a lark, providing lots of fascinating party talk and dinner chat to titillate my listeners.

 Trading Cards: 1960s Sci-Fi & Terror TV